 - “Sweet Caroline” – Neil Diamond’s song about a Kennedy are perhaps about as close as one can find on the list to a German love song.
 Couched lyrics with references to awkward moments associated with puberty and lost innocence make it the perfect song for drunken revelry.
-DJ Ötzi also made a remake of this, unfortunately.
+DJ Ötzi also made a remake of this too, unfortunately.

 - “Sweet Home Alabama”– Lynyrd Skynyrd seems like a logical choice because anything which has to do with blue skies is sure to be popular in the land of ‘Weiss and Blau’ (White & Blue, for the skies which are always hovering above the grey clouds).
 The Bavarians are also very set on ideas of home; they are reluctant to leave it for any price.
-After living here for over 15 years I understand.
+After living here for over 15 years, I understand.

 - “Born in the USA” – Back before the current political currents, the idea of being born in America was a major attraction for many Germans.
 The place where dishwashers could become restaurant owners, freedom rang, etc. Though it may have lost a bit of its lustre, it remains a beacon of independence, cowboys, and Hollywood.
 There’s hope that America’s turning a corner away form its dark past.
 I won’t hold my breath, but I’ll hold your beer.

-- “Knock Three Times” – This happy song from 1971 is the second attempt on the list at a love song by the Germans.
+- “Knock Three Times” – This happy song from 1971 is the second attempt on the list at a love song for German sensibilities.
 Can it get any simpler than “Knock three times on the ceiling if you want me, twice on the pipe if the answer is no. . .”?
 It’s right about this time that I am ready to hit a pipe, and it wouldn’t be full of tobacco.

 - “La Bamba” – No Oktoberfest Top 10, or even any German Top 10, would be complete without a song sung in Spanish.
 From the “Ketchup Song” to “Despacito”, the dearth of good music in Germany again manifests itself in kitschy Spanish lyrics.
 This song makes everything whole and complete.